conversejs/converse.js/docs/source/setup.rst

 connection manager.

-Once authenticated, it receives RID and SID tokens which need to be passed on to converse.js upon pa.
+Once authenticated, it receives RID and SID tokens which need to be passed on to Converse.
 Converse will then attach to that same session using those tokens.

 It's called "prebind" because you bind to the BOSH session beforehand, and then later in the page you just attach to that session again.

-The RID and SID tokens can be passed in manually when calling `converse.initialize`, but a more convenient way is to pass converse.js a :ref:`prebind_url` which it will call when it needs the tokens.
+The RID and SID tokens can be passed in manually when calling `converse.initialize`, but a more convenient way is to pass Converse a :ref:`prebind_url` which it will call when it needs the tokens.
 This way it will be able to automatically reconnect whenever the connection drops, by simply calling that URL again to fetch new tokens.

-Prebinding reduces network traffic and also speeds up the startup time for converse.js.
+Prebinding reduces network traffic and also speeds up the startup time for Converse.
 Additionally, because prebind works with tokens, it's not necessary for the XMPP client to know or store users' passwords.

 One potential drawback of using prebind is that in order to establish the